Cognigy/Documentation/docs/en/docs/ai/limitations.md

 # Quotas and Limitations

 This page contains default quotas and limitations that apply to new Cognigy AI installations.
-Any deviations from the default values for our Trial and App environments are also stated within the table below.ow.
+Any deviations from the default values for our Trial and App environments are also stated within the table below.

+???+ info "Changing values for managed Cognigy AI environments"
+    In case you want to request a change for your managed Cognigy  AI environment, please submit a Support request using this template:
+    ````
+    Hello Cognigy Support,

+    I would like to raise the quota/limit “<Description>” to <x> value.
+    We need this because <short explanation of your use case>.

+    Best regards,
+    Your Name
+    ````

 |Description|Default value|Trial|App|
 |--|--|--|--|